tuzkibug/auto-echo/README.md

 # auto-openstack-echo
-Use echo as the web server framwork to build the same function as auto-opensatck
+Use echo as web server framwork to build the same function as auto-opensatck